UniversalDependencies/docs/_hy/dep/flat.md

 udver: '2'
 ---

-The `flat` relation is one of the three relations for MWE in UD.
-It is used for exocentric (headless) semi-fixed MWEs like names and dates.
-It contrasts with [fixed](), which applies to completely fixed grammaticized (function word-like) MWEs, and with [compound](), which applies to endocentric (headed) MWEs.
+The `flat` relation is used to combine the elements of an expression where none of the immediate components can be identified as the sole head using standard substitution tests.
+This includes both cases where more than one component passes the head test, and cases where no component does.
+Note also that the `flat` relation is appropriate in such cases only when no more specific relation applies.
+For example, in coordination structures annotated with the [conj]() relation, any of the conjuncts can usually replace the whole.

-Flat MWEs are annotated with a flat structure, where all subsequent words in the expression are attached to the first one using the `flat` label.
-The assumption is that these expressions do not have any internal syntactic structure and that the structural annotation is in principle arbitrary.
+Flat expressions are annotated with a flat structure, where all subsequent components in the expression are attached to the first one using the `flat` label.
+The assumption is that in these expressions, the `flat` relations are not syntactic head-modifier relations, and that the structural annotation is in principle arbitrary.
+The components of a flat expression may have their own dependents, including nested flat structures.

 ## Names